labex-labs/open-source-labs/docker/play-with-docker/lab-dotnet-conf-of-docker/step1.md

-# Grab the code

-The Play-with-Docker environment is already set up with Docker and Git, so you're good to go.

-## Clone the source code from GitHub
+# Clone the Source Code from GitHub

-Clone the application source into your local session:
+Clone the application source into `/home/labex/project` path:

 > Just click the text in these boxes to send the command to your terminal